 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Five Hundred Kingdoms #6 series and is a This fantasy, romance is a hardcover edition was published by Harlequin Luna on October 18, 2011 and has 329 pages.
+It is part of the Five Hundred Kingdoms #6 series and is a This fantasy, romance is a hardcover edition that was published by Harlequin Luna on October 18, 2011 and has 329 pages.

 Explore it on Goodreads or Amazon.